OriAna194/Personal-Finance-Web-Application/README.md

 Project Overview

 The Personal Finance App is a web-based application designed to help users manage their personal finances effectively.
+It allows users to:

+Set financial goals,

+Track expenses, and

-It allows users to set financial goals, track expenses, and visualize their savings and spending through interactive charts.
+Visualize savings and spending through interactive charts.

 Additionally, it supports currency conversion using the ExchangeRate-API.
 Built with HTML, CSS, JavaScript, and Django, the app provides a smooth and user-friendly experience.

 ---